Download the Complete WERC Team Manual 2020 (Coming Soon!)

 Written Report Submission

-- Discussion of bench-scale results, testing, and evaluation
+- Discussion of lab evaluation, testing, process monitoring, and waste generation.